Hacker0x01/hacker101/vulnerabilities/insecure_password_storage.md

 - Slow to construct/verify -- This prevents or severely restricts brute-force attacks against the passwords.
 - Impervious to rainbow tables -- This prevents attackers from performing computational work up front, then quickly cracking passwords.

 Without all three of these goals being met, passwords are vulnerable to attack.
-On should not use digest functions such as MD5 and the SHA family for hashing passwords -- they are fast and can be cracked easily using tools such as [hashcat](https://hashcat.net/hashcat/).
+One should not use digest functions such as MD5 and the SHA family for hashing passwords -- they are fast and can be cracked easily using tools such as [hashcat](https://hashcat.net/hashcat/).

 Security Impact
 ---------------